 4. Other Vegetables or Fruits

 If not in a smoothie is to use them in a soup or create delicious sauces.
-Apples, and peaches can always be heated up and sprinted with cinnamon for a good sauce or cobbler to be eaten alone for desert or used as a topping.
+Apples and peaches can always be heated up and sprinted with cinnamon for a good sauce or cobbler to be eaten alone for dessert or used as a topping.

 Tomatoes can always be thrown into a soup for some extra flavor or slice onto some bread.
 If getting old. throw them in a blender with cucumbers, green peppers, onions and some jalapeño then add lime juice and garlic to create a gazpacho!

-When they are not as crunchy anymore, improvise and go for a zucchini pasta or lasagna !
-These are guilt free and healthy alternative to everyday pasta and some delicious recipes that can be used this way.
+When they are not as crunchy anymore, improvise and go for a zucchini pasta or lasagna!
+These are a guilt free and healthy alternative to everyday pasta and some delicious recipes that can be used this way.
 Treat yourself and eat as much as you want.